-This wavy hairstyle is extremely easy, works well on all face shapes, and the styling technique is equivalent to the curly gals wash and go hairstyle—wash, add some product, dry and go!
+This wavy hairstyle works well on all face shapes and the styling technique is equivalent to the curly gals’ wash and go hairstyle—wash, add some product, dry and go!
 These days, the perfect short shag hairstyles have the right amount of volume, lots of movement, and a nicely defined wave.

 Step 1: Use a texturizing agent.

 First things first, the shag hairstyle is all about texture.
 After washing your hair, give it a little bit of time to naturally air-dry.
 This will help to cut down on styling time.

 Step 2: Twist hair while it’s still damp.

-Create medium-sized twist all over your hair while your hair is still damp to help set the pattern of your waves.
+Create a medium-sized twist all over your hair while your hair is still damp to help set the pattern of your waves.

 Step 3: Blow-dry your twists.

-Set your blow-dryer to a low or medium setting (depending on the thickness of your hair) then blow-dry your twist until they’re completely dry.
+Set your blow-dryer to a low or medium setting (depending on the thickness of your hair), then blow-dry your twist until completely dry.

 Step 4: Tousle your shaggy style and set with hairspray.

 Why do so many women love the shag hairstyle?
-We are pretty sure its due to its mildly wild and effortlessly fab look.
+We are pretty sure its due to its wild and effortlessly fab look.
 To achieve, tousle your hair with your hands until you get the messy effect that suits you.

 Finish off your hairstyle with Suave Dry Texture Finishing Spray for flexible control.